nccu231015/Automation-Scraping/README.md

 If you need to use different prompts for different news articles:
 - **Option 1** (Recommended): Process in batches - select news set A with prompt A, submit, then select news set B with prompt B, submit
 - **Option 2**: Select multiple prompts - they will be combined and applied to all selected news

+### WordPress Publishing Workflow
+1. Complete AI rewriting first (see "AI Rewriting Workflow" above)
+2. Go to "處理後新聞列表" tab
+3. Select the news articles you want to publish (checkboxes)
+4. Click "發布到 WordPress" button
+5. The system will:
+   - Upload the first image as featured image
+   - Use AI-rewritten content (or original if not rewritten)
+   - Add source link at the end of the article
+   - Publish as draft (can be changed to publish directly)
+6. Check the results and WordPress post URLs

 ## 📝 License